cdxxotus/zenithic/README.md

 Vue.js (🇨🇳) and Zenithic (🇫🇷) have some similarities, such as both being JavaScript frameworks with a focus on performance and flexibility.
 However, there are some key differences between the two:

-- Size and dependencies: Zenithic is designed to be a lightweight framework with a core library size of under 50KB and no dependencies, while Vue.js has a larger core library size of about 80KB and has some dependencies.
+- Size and dependencies: Zenithic is designed to be a lightweight framework with a core library size of under 30KB and no dependencies, while Vue.js has a larger core library size of 105KB and has some dependencies.

 - State management: Zenithic has a built-in state management library, while Vue.js has Vuex, which is a separate state management library that is commonly used with Vue.js.
 Also, Zenithic's state management library is more lightweight and easy to use than Vue.js's Vuex library.